unccv/uncc_course_overview/readme.md

 ## Programming
-We will make heavy use of python in this course, spend lots of time in jupyter notebooks, and frequently use numpy, matplotlib, scipy, sklearn, opencv, and tensorflow.
+We will make heavy use of python in this course, spend lots of time in jupyter notebooks, and frequently use numpy, matplotlib, scipy, sklearn, opencv, tensorflow, and pytorch.

 ## Preparation + Prerequisites
 Familiarity with the key techniques of linear algebra, univariate calculus will be useful.
 We will hit the ground running with python and numpy, so a little experience here would also helpful.
+The [fastai](https://www.fast.ai/) courses are a really nice starting point.

 ## Resources